 Throughout the academic year, children will have participated in a wide range of different inter and intra School sports competition.
 From EYFS to Y6, our children compete regularly against cluster schools in, at the very least, one sport.
 This also supports the transition process for our Year 6 pupils who have the opportunity to meet and compete with children that they will later be attending Kingsmeadow Secondary School.

 At Brighton Avenue Primary School, we are supporting the PE curriculum’s aim to ensure that more children are active in their lives.
 We are seeking to ensure that every child can find a physical activity or sport that they are interested in and offering them opportunities to try new sports in the hope that this will encourage them to be active outside of school.
-Brighton Avenue Primary School pupils have had the opportunity to attend a range of different afterschool sports clubs throughout the year.
 Brighton Avenue Primary School aims to provide our children with the opportunity to experience something that may be beyond their usual experience, for example: tri-golf, multi-sports, archery, dance and football.
-Our wide variety of clubs are run by qualified outside professional coaches, and costs are heavily subsidised.
+Physical activity is offered during our wrap around care, led by our qualified staff and these activities vary each week.
+We currently have a Karate coach delivering high quality lessons to our children each week which also provides a strong community link to other clubs outside of school.

 Brighton Avenue Primary School has been awarded 'Diamond' status, in the Gateshead SSP ‘Blazing The Trail’ Kitemark initiative, for attaining all seven value marks.
 The programme is built on various opportunities linked to the curriculum while also reflecting the 7 Olympic and Paralympic values.